accuaccu/owl_autopca/README.md

 # owl_autopca
-Automated principal component analysis for overwatch league official data
+Automated principal component analysis for overwatch league official data for anomaly detection

 The function requires data from source: https://assets.blz-contentstack.com/v3/assets/blt321317473c90505c/blt9c4758838b4aa467/5f850357dd835814abdf5e6d/phs_2020.zip (no API available at the time of writing this in 5th of March 2021)